ikim025/ucr-cs100/textbook/cheatsheets/gdb-cheatsheet.md

 This allows us to pass command line arguments into our program which runs through gdb.
 This is like program-caption.
-This argument can only be used once, and anything after the program will be considered an argument, even successive flags .
+This argument can only be used once, and anything after the program will be considered an argument, even successive flags.
 Anything before it will act normally.

 ```
   $ gdb -quiet <program>